Sidney2022/rock-paper-scissor/README.md

 if there is no winner, the user gets to play again.

-thanks for visiting this repo. feel free to check out my other projects @ github.com/sidney2022
+thanks for visiting this repo. feel free to check out some of my other projects @ https://github.com/sidney2022